Dmitry Medvedev: Post-presidency (2012–present)

-Prime minister (2012–2020)
+Premiership (2012–2020)

 First term

 On 7 May 2012, the same day he ceased to be the president of Russia, Dmitry Medvedev was nominated by President Vladimir Putin to the office of prime minister.
 On 8 May 2012, the State Duma of the Russian Federation voted on the nomination submitted by the new president, and confirmed the choice of Medvedev to the post.
 Putin's United Russia party, now led by Medvedev, secured a majority of the Duma's seats in the 2011 legislative election, winning 49% of the vote, and 238 of the 450 seats.
 Medvedev's nomination to the office of prime minister was approved by the State Duma in a 299–144 vote.

-First year

 Medvedev took office as prime minister of Russia also on 8 May 2012, after President Vladimir Putin signed the decree formalising his appointment to the office.

 On 19 May 2012, Dmitry Medvedev took part in the G-8 Summit at Camp David, in the United States, replacing President Putin, who decided not to represent Russia in the summit.
 Medvedev was the first prime minister to represent Russia at a G-8 meeting.
 On 21 May 2012, his Cabinet was appointed and approved by the president.
 On 26 May, he was approved and officially appointed as the chairman of United Russia, the ruling party.
-Earlier in the same week Medvedev was officially joined the party and thereby became Russia's first prime minister affiliated to a political party.
+Earlier in the same week Medvedev officially joined the party and thereby became Russia's first prime minister affiliated to a political party.

-Crimea

 In the wake of the 2014 Ukrainian revolution, Russia annexed the Crimean Peninsula.
 On 31 March 2014, Medvedev visited Crimea after the peninsula became part of Russia on 18 March.
 During his visit he announced the formation of the Federal Ministry for Crimea Affairs.